Skip to content

 pumpkin seeds with pumpkins

-Whether it is Halloween and you are wondering what to do with your pumpkin scoopings or you are looking for an alternative vegan protein source, pumpkin seeds will provide you with a solid 12 grams of protein per two tablespoons.
+Whether it is Halloween and you are wondering what to do with your pumpkin scoopings or you are looking for an alternative vegan protein source any time of year, pumpkin seeds will provide you with almost 7 grams of protein per serving.
 You can collect them yourself and roast them in the oven, or buy them in bulk to make your own nut and seed mix.
-Either way, this little known vegan protein source will help you bulk up.
+Either way, this vegan protein source will help you bulk up.

 Black beans